 2019 NBA Finals TV Preview

 After 82 gruelling regular season games and four weeks of thrilling Playoff action, just four teams remain in the NBA Conference finals.
 The Golden State Warriors, comfortable favourites to win the title all season, advanced through to their fifth consecutive Conference Finals, though the series win against Houston wasn’t without it’s injury concerns – most notably to Kevin Durant, who injured his calf in Game 5.
 He is expected to return to take on the Portland Trail Blazers, who advanced on the back of a tough on-the-road win against Denver in Game 7 of the Conference Semis.

 In the east, it’s the top two teams from the regular season who will face off for a spot against the winner of Portland and Golden State.
 The Bucks continued their superb season with a dominant 4-1 series win over the Celtics, bouncing back from a heavy Game 1 loss to take out the series with ease and earn themselves a couple of extra days rest.
 Their opponent, the Raptors, were made to work a little harder.
 They beat the 76ers in seven games, with an extraordinary Kawhi Leonard jump shot on the buzzer which hung on the rim for what seemed like an eternity giving them a two point win in Game 7 of that series and seeing them advance through to the Conference Finals.
-Best of all, you can catch every minute of the action when mobile streaming the NBA Playoffs whether you’re at home or out and about.
+Best of all, you can catch every minute of the action when mobile streaming the NBA Championship whether you’re at home or out and about.